learn-co-curriculum/dsc-building-an-svm-from-scratch-lab/README.md

 # Solve the problem
 prob.solve()
-print("Problem Status: %s"%prob.status)
+print('Problem Status: %s'%prob.status)
 ```

     Problem Status: infeasible

-### Explain What's Happening
+### What's happening?

 The problem status is "infeasible".
 In other words, the problem is not linearly separable, and it is impossible to draw one straight line that separates the two classes.

-## Building a Soft Margin Classifier
+## Build a Soft Margin classifier

 To solve this problem, you'll need to "relax" your constraints and allow for items that are not correctly classified.
-This is where the Soft Margin Classifier comes in!
-As a refresher, this is the formulation for the Soft Margin Classifier:
+This is where the Soft Margin classifier comes in!
+As a refresher, this is the formulation for the Soft Margin classifier:

 $$ b + w_Tx^{(i)} \geq 1-\xi^{(i)}  \text{     if     } y ^{(i)} = 1$$